Victim of domestic violence – Apply for Indefinite Leave to Remain

 Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm punish or frighten their victim.
 There is no difference between psychological abuse and physical abuse when it comes to assessing if a person is a victim of domestic violence.
 In the domestic violence context family members include mother, father, son, daughter, brother, sister and grandparent.
 The legal definition of injury is any harm done to a person by acts or omissions of others.

-People already in the UK and previously admitted for either 27 months or granted an extension for two years as a partner of a settled person under Part 8 of the Immigration Rules before the 9th July 2012.
-The provision does not apply to spouses, unmarried partners or registered civil partners of a sponsor who has only limited leave to enter or remain in the UK, i.e. The post flight partners of a person in the UK as a refugee, or a partner of a person with Humanitarian Protection.
-It does not apply to European Economic Area nationals exercising treaty rights.
+The Domestic Violence Rule does not apply to spouses, unmarried partners or registered civil partners of a sponsor who has only limited Leave to Enter or Remain in the UK, i.e. the post flight partners of a person in the UK as a refugee, or a partner of a person with Humanitarian Protection.
 It does not apply to fiancés or for people who seek asylum in the UK or the spouse or civil partner of a foreign or commonwealth citizen who has served in Her Majesty’s Forces.
 This is because these people were not admitted to the UK for the purpose of settlement.

 If you would like Danielle and her team to assist with your settlement/immigration application, or you have a general query please do not hesitate to call us on 020 7267 4133.

 If you are the partner of an EEA national exercising Treaty rights, you can apply to retain your right of residence under Regulation 10(5)(d)(iv) of the 2016 regulations.
 You will have to prove your identity and nationality, the nationality of your sponsor, and that the relationship has ended.